-How to Play It: A dividend strategy with Apple in mind
+How to play it: A dividend strategy with Apple in mind

 What's more, many blue chip companies pay higher dividends than 10-year Treasurys, which currently yield about 2.4 percent.
 While these stocks come with more risks than U.S. bonds, their large cash positions are attractive to income-seeking investors.

-The $9.6 billion Vanguard Dividend Growth fund is one way to target companies upping their shareholder payouts.
+The $9.6 billion Vanguard Dividend Growth fund (VDIGX.O) is one way to target companies upping their shareholder payouts.
 It yields 1.9 percent and costs 34 cents per $100 invested.
-Automatic Data Processing, Occidental Petroleum and PepsiCo are among its largest holdings.
+Automatic Data Processing (ADP.O), Occidental Petroleum (OXY.N) and PepsiCo (PEP.N) are among its largest holdings.

 Be prepared for the fund to lag the market during rallies like the current one.
 The fund is up 7.1 percent so far this year, which is five percentage points behind the broad S&P 500 index.